-- 4.5 The Council's Internal Audit function follows the professional standards as set out in Public Sector Internal Audit Standards (PSIAS) effective April 2013 (updated April 2017) which includes: - Definition of Internal Auditing; - Code of Ethics: - Attribute Standards (responsibility, independence, proficiency, quality); - Professional Standards (managing activity, nature of work, engagement planning, performing the engagement, communicating results, monitoring progress, risk management). - An annual internal self-assessment against the PSIAS of the Internal Audit function has recently been completed, which shows a current compliance level for WDC Internal Audit of 89.74%.
+- 4.5 The Council's Internal Audit function follows the professional standards as set out in Public Sector Internal Audit Standards (PSIAS) effective April 2013 (updated April 2017) which includes: - Definition of Internal Auditing; - Code of Ethics; - Attribute Standards (responsibility, independence, proficiency, quality); and - Professional Standards (managing activity, nature of work, engagement planning, performing the engagement, communicating results, monitoring progress, risk management). - 4.6 An annual internal self-assessment against the PSIAS of the Internal Audit function has recently been completed in May 2020, which shows a current compliance level for WDC Internal Audit of 92.3%.
 It is anticipated that the next external PSIAS review, required every five years, will take place during 2020/21.